-- enrollee's name and Plan identification number; - patient's name, birth date, identification number and phone number; - reason for hospitalization, proposed treatment, or surgery; - name and phone number of admitting physician; - · name of hospital or facility; and - number of days requested for hospital stay
+- enrollee's name and Plan identification number; - patient's name, birth date, identification number and phone number; - reason for hospitalization, proposed treatment, or surgery; - name and phone number of admitting physician; - · name of hospital or facility; and - · number of days requested for hospital stay

-If the admission is a non-urgent admission or if you are being admitted to a Non-network hospital, you must get the days certified by calling the number shown on your ID card.
+How to request precertification for an admission or get prior authorization for Other services If the admission is a non-urgent admission or if you are being admitted to a Non-network hospital, you must get the days certified by calling the number shown on your ID card.
 This must be done at least 14 days before the date the person is scheduled to be confined as a full-time inpatient.
 If the admission is an emergency or an urgent admission, you, the person's physician, or the hospital must get the days certified by calling the number shown on your ID card.
 This must be done: